charo-jp/charo-jp/README.md

 - 👋 Hi, I’m @charo-jp.
 My Real name is Yuya Hochi
 - 👀 I’m interested in becoming Software Enginner.
-- 🌱 I’m a student studying Computer Science at the University of Kent.
+- 🌱 I’m a frontend developer.
 - 📫 How to reach me: you can contact me through [LinkedIn](https://www.linkedin.com/in/yuyahochi/)

 ### The links down below take you to my previous work.